Mark Barnard

-Mark Barnard (born 27 November 1975) is a former professional footballer, who is now retired.
+Mark Barnard (born 27 November 1975) is an English former professional footballer, who is now retired.
 Barnard was a forward who converted to left wing back or left-back.
 An attacking minded left sided player with an excellent left foot and his fitness was amongst the best in the wing back position.

 Barnard aka 'Barney' started his career back in July 1994 with Rotherham United as a trainee.
 After failing to make it into the first team setup, Barnard moved on to Worksop Town.

 After impressing during his time with The Tigers, Barnard earned a move to Darlington, where he then went on to make 171 league and cup appearances and scored 4 goals for the club.

 Four-seasons later saw Barnard join Doncaster Rovers, before moving on to Northwich Victoria.
 During this period Barnard made 2 appearances for England C scoring 1 goal.

 Barnard later had spells with Worksop Town (second spell), Tamworth, Northwich Victoria (second spell) Alfreton Town and Belper Town.